rbrush/kite-apps/README.md

 ## Outstanding items
 * Improved documentation and unit tests.
-* Add a way for job configuration to be externally defined, possibly providing a job-settings.xml for each Kite job.
+* Enhance interpretation of conf/app.properties for job-specific configuration and for well-defined configuration of subsystems like Spark and Kafka.
 See [issue 3](https://github.com/rbrush/kite-apps/issues/3).
-* Add support for a StreamingJob, based on Spark Streaming and Kafka, to complement the existing ScheduledJob.
-See [issue 4](https://github.com/rbrush/kite-apps/issues/4).
 * Tooling to simplify upgrades and uninstallation of applications.
 See [issue 10](https://github.com/rbrush/kite-apps/issues/10).
+* Spark Streaming jobs must checkpoint their state to recover from failures.
+See [issue 12](https://github.com/rbrush/kite-apps/issues/12).